Short answer

 - The official domain is exactly stableprowallet.io, and check for lookalike domains.

-- Download only from the official Google Play link or from links published by official Aeredium and Kima channels.
+- Download only from official App Store or Google Play links published by StablePro, Aeredium, or Kima channels.

 - Never enter a seed phrase or private key into any website, app, form, support chat, or bot.
 Ever.